tedclark72/rowing-game/README.md

 The game also has themes which can change the color of the game and the sprite of the boat.

 # How to Launch
-1. From the src folder, run Game.java
+From the src folder, run Game.java

+or

-2. Download and run RowingGame.jar
+Download and run RowingGame.jar